denten-books/plain-text/2-device.md

-exōthen*], by means of foreign impressions [*allotrion tupōn*] will diminish their intrinsic [*endothen autous*] capacity to remember" [@plato_euthyphro._1999].[^ln1-platotr] Plato thus contrasts the exterior figure of the inscription [*graphō exōthen*] with the intrinsic [*endothen*] human capacity to remember.
+exōthen*], by means of foreign impressions [*allotrion tupōn*] will diminish their intrinsic [*endothen autous*] capacity to remember" [@plato_euthyphro._1999].[^ln1-platotr] Plato thus contrasts the exterior figure of the inscription with memory, an intrinsic cognitive ability.
 The Greek *tupōn*, related to the English "type," literally means an impression.
 In this case it is also "foreign" or "othered" [*allotrion*].
 It comes from without.
 Like Moreno after him, Thamus finds thought externalized through typography problematic.
-True memory and thought for them both must come from within: it must be autopoietic and not allopoietic activity.
+True memory and thought for them both must come from
+within: it must be autopoietic and not allopoietic activity.
 For this reason, Socrates asks the young man to stop reciting the speech by heart in the beginning of the dialog.
 He wants Phaedrus to think for himself and not to merely regurgitate the thought of another---in other words, to stop being a mere parrot or an automaton.
-To truly understand something and to make a show of their comprehension, readers must do more than
-read: they must internalize.
+To truly understand something and to make a show of their comprehension, readers must do more than read: they must internalize.
 Much can go wrong in that process, but we expect for reading to ultimately leave an appropriate impression [*tupōn*] on the reader's mind.
 For understanding to take place, writing must produce "true," in the words of Descartes, feelings and appetites.
 But what is true, appropriate, or proper?
 What does it take to internalize or ingest an inscription properly?---that is the profound mystery always present even in the most mundane acts of reading and writing.

 ## Thought Experiment II